We finally did it – we GOT RID OF CABLE TV! The cord is cut! No more cable TV for us.

 2. Buy an HD Antenna

 Today’s antennas are nothing like the antennas of yesterdays!
 There is no tilting a huge antenna various ways to get channels.
-We bought 2 flat antennas (though if we want WFAA, channel 8 here in Dallas with an antenna, we do need to purchase a UHF antenna — not a big deal though!).
-We are able to pick up around 20 channels – and it’s all digital so the picture is just as good as you would have with a cable tv box.
+With this HD Antenna, we are able to pick up around 20 channels – and it’s all digital so the picture is just as good as you would have with a cable tv box.

 3. Network Television is JUST as Bad as Cable TV